 Acknowledged by: 19.
-Earthquake Faults .
-Land within Salt Lake Valley (including Daybreak) is subject to earthquake hazards of varying degrees depending on the nature, proximity and activity of nearby earthquake faults and/or liquefaction zones, and has the potential for strong ground motion due to fault activity, particularly from the Wasatch Fault, which runs along the eastern portion of the Salt Lake Valley.
-Acknowledged by: 20.
 Garages.
 With respect to residences that include an automobile garage, Buyer may have some difficulty parking certain automobiles in the garage of the plan or style of residence that Buyer has purchased.
 Master Developer urges Buyer to carefully review the specific garage and garage door sizes of Buyer's selected plan or residence style with respect to the height, width, and depth of the automobile that Buyer intends to park in the garage, including a comparison of the garage and garage door opening to the size of Buyer's automobile with the automobile doors and trunk open.
 Master Developer is not responsible for, or bound by, any statement or agreement by a builder, salesperson, or agent relating to the size of garages representing that a prospective Buyer's vehicle will "fit" in any garage.
 Furthermore, Master Developer is not responsible for damage or injury to any home, any person, and/or any personal property or vehicle arising in any way from the size of the garage and/or garage door.
-Acknowledged by: 21.
+Acknowledged by: 20.
 Cluster Mailboxes .
 The U.S. Postmaster may require the use of cluster mailboxes for efficiency of mail service.
 Master Developer may not have control over the location, size and grouping of such mailboxes and/or the commencement of mail delivery service which is determined by the post office.
 Buyer should also be aware that keys for his/her individual mailbox often may only be obtained from the local post office station.
 For further information, please contact your local post office station.
-Acknowledged by: 22.
-Parking .
+The Master Developer, the Residential Association, and/or any builder, do not own these mailboxes and are not responsible for any costs associated with the maintenance or replacement of the mailboxes.
+Any costs associated with the maintenance, repair, or replacement of these mailboxes are the responsibility of the residents who use the mailbox.
+Acknowledged by: 21.
+Parking.
 To facilitate snow removal, a South Jordan City ordinance restricts and regulates parking on public streets per Municipal Code 10.20.010.
 When a snow event results in the accumulation of one inch or more of snow, parking in the right of way is only allowed on the side of the street with even building numbers for 24 hours after the end of the snow event.
 Exceptions will be made for loading and unloading for no more than 30 minutes.
 South Jordan City may amend its parking ordinances in the future, and it is Buyer's responsibility to learn of and comply with any operative changes or modifications to such ordinances.
-More information can be found at www.sjc.utah.gov .
+More information can be found at www.sjc.utah.gov.
 Streets in Daybreak are designed to be narrow as a traffic calming technique and to enhance a sense of community.
 There may be significant numbers of cars parked on Daybreak streets.
 In addition, the Community Documents may impose significant additional restrictions on parking within Daybreak.
-Acknowledged by:

-23. Accessibility Modifications.
+Acknowledged by: 22.
+Accessibility Modifications.
 Builders within Daybreak are encouraged to facilitate modifications to their housing product to accommodate persons with disabilities.
-Model homes within Garden Park of Daybreak may have been modified to demonstrate some or all of these features.
+Model homes within Daybreak may have been modified to demonstrate some or all of these features.
 Such modifications may, however, require additional costs and expenses and may raise the price of a particular home.
 In addition, it may not be possible to modify a particular housing product on a particular lot.
 Master Developer makes no commitments regarding the availability or feasibility of housing modifications to accommodate disabilities and you are encouraged to discuss any such modifications with your builder.
+Acknowledged by: